babolForFun/PYTHON-renameListfile/README.md

 ### Instructions

-Copy the file inside the folder and run it
+Copy the file inside the folder (or edit the script path) and run it
 ```sh
 python rename.py
 ```